ash0080/gun.doc.cn/My-First-Todo-App.md

 - The `button` can be pressed, causing some action (that we will code) to happen.
 - `ul` is an unordered list which we will display our thoughts inside of.

+### Challenge

-Now, try changing the `h1` text in the editor from "Title" to the name of our app, "Thoughts".
+Try changing the `h1` text in the editor from "Title" to the name of our app, "Thoughts".

 ::: {nextstepcompare: 'start'} :::
 ```